 We deliver our program over two campus locations.
 The main campus is in Pocatello, Idaho and the second campus is in Meridian, Idaho at the Sam and Aline Skaggs Health Science Center.
 Students apply to the ISU DPT Program, not to a specific campus.
 Accepted students are assigned a campus upon enrollment in the program.
 Campus preference and applicant situations are taken into consideration but campus preference is not guaranteed.

 As part of the admissions process, applicants may be invited for an asynchronous online video interview.
 The interview is a one-time opportunity and applicants are strongly encouraged to prepare for the interview as if it was conducted face-to-face.

 The deposit is due within two weeks of the receipt of the program offer letter.
-This non-refundable deposit holds the accepted applicant's spot in the program and is applied to their fall tuition.
+This non-refundable deposit holds the accepted applicant's spot in the program and is applied to their fall program fees.

-Program gives admissions preference for 2 seats to graduates from the College of Idaho, 2 seats to graduates of Idaho State University, and 2 seats to graduates of the Idaho State University Physical Therapy Assistant program that meet specific criteria.
+The Program gives admissions preference for 2 seats to graduates from the College of Idaho, 2 seats to graduates of Idaho State University, and 2 seats to graduates of the Idaho State University Physical Therapist Assistant program that meet specific criteria.